vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 }
 ```

-Then, simply typing `delete-branches hotfix` will run the function above.
+Then, simply typing `delete-branches hotfix` will run the function above, prompt a list of branches that match the pattern `hotfix` and ask you for confirmation to delete them all.

-## Conclusion
+## Conclusions

-I hope you found this tutorial useful and that it inspired you to start utilizing these productivity-enhancing hacks.
+I hope you found this tutorial useful and that it inspired you to start utilizing these productivity hacks.
 Personally, I'm really happy with the results, and I have already noticed a significant improvement in the overall experience of using the terminal, making it more enjoyable and efficient.